yeekom/RBXproxy/README.md

 ### How to Know It's Working

 When RBXproxy is running correctly, you'll see the mitmproxy window open.
-Certificates are automatically generated and loaded on first run—no manual configuration needed!
+Certificates are automatically generated and loaded on first run meaning no manual configuration needed!

 ## Custom Addons